MarcoDVisser/CV/README.md

 ### International presentations

 2015
-:   Workshop at the at the British Ecological Society Symposium
+:   **Workshop** at the at the British Ecological Society Symposium
     “Demography Beyond The Population”.
 March 2015, Sheffield.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High Performance Computing for Biologists.
-:   Oral presentation at the British Ecological Society Symposium
+:   **Speaker** at the British Ecological Society Symposium “Demography
-    “Demography Beyond The Population”.
+    Beyond The Population”.
 March 2015, Sheffield.
 Differential effects of lianas on population growth rates of tropical forest trees.

 2014
-:   Short Workshop at the Yale School of Forestry & Environmental
+:   **Short Workshop** at the Yale School of Forestry & Environmental
     Studies.
 December 2014, New Haven.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High Performance Computing for Biologists.

 2012:
-:   Invited speaker at the conference “Everything disperses to Miami”,
+:   **Invited speaker** at the conference “Everything disperses to
-    December 14 - December 16, 2012, the University of Miami.
-The
+    Miami”, December 14 - December 16, 2012, the University of Miami.
-    fitness consequences of dispersal for a tropical palm; the role of dispersers, natural enemies and negative density dependence.
+    The fitness consequences of dispersal for a tropical palm; the role of dispersers, natural enemies and negative density dependence.
-:   Invited speaker at the Max Planck Intitute for Demographic Research,
+:   **Invited speaker** at the Max Planck Intitute for Demographic
-    workshop on Integral Projection Models, Rostock Germany.
+    Research, workshop on Integral Projection Models, Rostock Germany.
     June 2012.
 A Blueprint for speeding-up calculations in R.
-:   Oral presentation at the Netherlands Annual Ecology Meeting.
+:   **Oral presentation** at the Netherlands Annual Ecology Meeting.
     February 2012.
 Quantifying dispersal kernels through inverse modeling.

 2010
-:   Oral presentation at the Smithsonian Tropical Research Institute.
+:   **Oral presentation** at the Smithsonian Tropical Research
+    Institute.
 Panama.
 August 2010.
-Density-dependence in a Neotropical palm: the role of dispersal, seed predation and trophic interactions.
+Density-dependence in a Neotropical
+    palm: the role of dispersal, seed predation and trophic interactions.
-:   Invited speaker at the 5th International Symposium-Workshop on
+:   **Invited speaker** at the 5th International Symposium-Workshop on
     Frugivores and Seed Dispersal.
 Montpellier, France.
 June 2010.
     Measuring dispersal kernels through inverse modeling: density dependence of seed dispersal in a Neotropical palm.
-:   Speaker at Plant Population Biology: Crossing Borders.
+:   **Speaker** at Plant Population Biology: Crossing Borders.
     Gfo-conference, Nijmegen, Netherlands.
 May 2010.
 Strict mast fruiting for a tropical dipterocarp tree: a demographic cost-benefit analysis

 2009
-:   Oral presentation at the Smithsonian Tropical Research Institute.
+:   **Oral presentation** at the Smithsonian Tropical Research
+    Institute.
 Panama.
 December 2009.
 Density-dependent dispersal and seed predation in a Neotropical palm.

 2008
-:   Oral presentation at the workshop on stochastic elasticity and
+:   **Oral presentation** at the workshop on stochastic elasticity and
     matrix modeling.
 Nijmegen, the Netherlands, June 2008.
 Strict masting in the tropical tree species Shorea leprosula: demographic consequences and evolutionary benefit of predator satiation.

 2007
-:   Oral presentation at the International workshop in Matrix models of
+:   **Oral presentation** at the International workshop in Matrix models
-    plant populations.
+    of plant populations.
 Sogndal, Norway, June 2007.
 Demographic consequences of strict masting for two tropical tree species Shorea leprosula and Shorea parvifolia.